 A clever modulation – a change of key that is permanent or semi-permanent – can be just the trick to take your song to a surprising new place.
-The problem with modulations is that you must approach them carefully – you need to time them well, and you need to pick the right keys.
+The problem with modulations is that you must approach them carefully, so that they make the maximum impact without sounding disjointed.
+You need to time them well, and you need to pick the right keys.
 Here are some potential approaches that might help you get started.

 In perhaps the most common type of modulation in pop music, we abruptly move up a half step or a whole step.
 Jimmy Webb, in his terrific book Tunesmith, calls these modulation types “skip modulations” and “arbitrary modulations” in addition to “abrupt modulations.”
 We’ll refer to them as abrupt modulations here.

 Kelly Clarkson’s “Because of You” contains a typical example.